evilbocchi/fletchette/README.md

   - `SignalPacket`: For one-way communication (like RemoteEvents)
   - `RequestPacket`: For request-response patterns (like RemoteFunctions)
   - `PropertyPacket`: For synchronizing properties between server and client
+  - `BatchedPropertyPacket`: For batching property updates over configurable intervals
+  - `ExactMapPropertyPacket`: For diff-synchronizing values that do not require deep equality checks
+  - `ShallowMapPropertyPacket`: For diff-synchronizing values that require first-level deep equality checks

 ## Installation